 … a network of like-minded organizations dedicated to improving the care of older adults in nursing homes.

-… a platform for connecting to and enriching academic-practice partnerships between schools of nursing and nursing homes.
+… a platform for establishing and enriching academic-practice partnerships between schools of nursing and nursing homes.

 … a resource bank of Age-Friendly Health Systems tools for nursing homes and schools of nursing.

 The Revisiting the Teaching Nursing Home Pilot Initiative (2021-2023) implemented a contemporary version of the Teaching Nursing Home model in Pennsylvania.
 This initiative demonstrated how enhanced partnerships between academic nursing schools and nursing homes improve resident care, student education, and staff support.
-Drawing upon existing resources from the Age-Friendly Health Systems and the original Teaching Nursing Home model implementation from the 1980s the Revisiting the Teaching Nursing Home (RTNH) Pilot illustrated the varied benefits of a formalized academic practice-partnership combined with a practice framework on nursing home residents and Careforce, nursing students and faculty.
+Drawing upon existing resources from the Age-Friendly Health Systems and the original Teaching Nursing Home model implementation from the 1980s, the Revisiting the Teaching Nursing Home (RTNH) Pilot illustrated the varied benefits of a formalized academic practice-partnership combined with an evidence-based clinical practice framework.
 The momentum and promising outcomes of the Pilot has resulted in the expansion to a Dissemination Phase II (2023-2026), which aims to deepen relationships between schools of nursing and nursing homes within Pennsylvania and on the national stage through the development of the Teaching Nursing Home Collaborative.

 Age-Friendly Health Systems

-Age-Friendly Health Systems (AFHS) principles offer a transformative framework that transcends traditional boundaries, allowing us to enhance the quality of care provided to older adults and the quality of education provided to students.
+Age-Friendly Health Systems (AFHs) are dedicated to improving quality of care for the growing older adult population at every care interaction.
 Becoming an Age-Friendly Health System entails reliably providing a set of four evidence-based elements of high-quality care, known as the “4Ms,” to all older adults.
-The 4Ms are practiced as a set.
+The 4Ms are practiced as a set and include:

 What Matters: Know and align care with each older adult’s specific health outcome goals and care preferences including, but not limited to, end-of-life care, and across settings of care